needle-mirror/com.unity.testframework.graphics/Documentation~/com.unity.testframework.graphics.md

 ## Scene view tests

 To capture from the scene view instead of the game view, use `yield return CaptureSceneView.Capture()` or `yield return CaptureSceneView.CaptureFromMainCamera()` in a `UnityTest`.
 This will return an `IEnumerator` that will follow this procedure: 1.
 Instantiate a scene view window in the specified width and height (default is 512), 2.
 Match the camera with the specified transform (or `Camera.main`) and 3.
-Read the pixels on your screen at the scene view window location.
+Read the Scene View window's output from the back-buffer.
 The captured Texture2D will be accessible as `CaptureSceneView.Result`.

-Note: On Windows, only DX12 is supported at this time.

 # Technical details
 ## Requirements